Class "missing_data.frame"

 and similar functions.
 In particular, some observations can be given a weight

-whose length is equal to the number
+priors:Object of class "list" whose length is equal to the number

-s and whose elements give appropriate values for
+of missing_variables and whose elements give appropriate values for

-the priors used by the model fitting function wraped by the fit_model-methods
+the priors used by the model fitting function wraped by the fit_model-methods;

 see, e.g., bayesglm

-with rows and
+correlations:Object of class "matrix" with rows and

 columns equal to the length of the variables slot.
 Its strict upper

-triangle contains Spearman cor
+triangle contains Spearman correlations between pairs of

 variables (ignoring missing values), and its strict lower triangle contains